 The last thing that you have to do is write a comprehensive conclusion revolving around your targeted keywords.
 Now first you have to understand what exactly a conclusion is.
 A conclusion is a mixture of all the main content.
 You have to give the user a summary of the things you have discussed.
 And while doing that, you have to highlight your targeted keywords.

 To make a conclusive more effective, you should include all the main things that users must remember.
 It’s like a revision of the content along with a warm leaving note.
-Though it depends on you, how much you words you want to write in the conclusion, just try to cover everything briefly.
+Though it depends on you, how many words you want to write in the conclusion, just try to cover everything briefly.

 How Do You Research Long-Tail Keywords?